MPI-BGC-Functional-Biogeography/rtry/README.md

 The latest version of R can be downloaded from CRAN, a network of ftp and web servers around the world that store the code and documentation of R: https://cran.r-project.org/

-In case RStudio is used, we also recommend to use the latest version of RStudio when using the package.
-The released version of RStudio, an integrated development environment (IDE) designed for productive R programming, can be found at https://www.rstudio.com/products/rstudio/download/, it is sufficient to use the free and open source version of RStudio Desktop.
+In case RStudio is used, we also recommend to use the latest version of RStudio when using the package, which can be found at https://www.rstudio.com/products/rstudio/download/, it is sufficient to use the free and open source version of RStudio Desktop.

 <br>